d2l-ai/d2l-en/chapter_computer-vision/kaggle-dog.md

     return finetune_net
 ```

-When calculating the loss, we first use the member variable `features` to obtain the input of the pre-trained model's output layer, i.e., the extracted feature.
+When calculating the loss, we first use the member variable `features` to obtain the input of the pretrained model's output layer, i.e., the extracted feature.
 Then, we use this feature as the input for our small custom output network and compute the output.

 ```{.python .input}
 loss = gluon.loss.SoftmaxCrossEntropyLoss()